The Dr. June Jackson Christmas Medical Student Fourth Year Elective

 Overview

-The Psychiatry Department at Columbia University is dedicated to increasing diversity of providers within psychiatry and to improving provider understanding and awareness of how social factors and systems affect mental health.
-The Dr. June Jackson Christmas (JJC) Senior Visiting Medical Student Psychiatry Elective Program has been created to provide senior students from underrepresented groups in medicine the opportunity to participate in an elective at New York Presbyterian/New York State Psychiatric Institute.
-Participants will receive a $2,500 stipend for housing and living expenses during their one-month rotation.
+The Psychiatry Department at Columbia University is dedicated to growing the mental health workforce and improving provider understanding and awareness of how social factors and systems affect mental health.
+The Dr. June Jackson Christmas (JJC) Senior Visiting Medical Student Psychiatry Elective Program has been created to provide senior medical students from across the country the opportunity to participate in an elective at New York Presbyterian/New York State Psychiatric Institute.
+Accepted participants will receive a $2,500 stipend for housing and living expenses during their one-month rotation.

 With a special focus on community psychiatry, participants will rotate at one of our inpatient units, with additional exposure to our community psychiatry clinics and/or psychiatric emergency room.
 Participants will provide direct care to patients while working collaboratively with a multidisciplinary team of social workers, therapists, physicians, case managers, peer specialists and others.
 Participants will also gain expertise in understanding the outpatient and community continuum of care and learn how to manage acute outpatient crises and rapid stabilization.
 Participants will also participate in residency didactics during their rotation.